1. Introduction to Small Machine Embroidery

 9.3 Q: What beginner mistakes should I avoid when starting with embroidery machines?

-A: Common beginner mistakes include improper threading, not using the correct stabilizer, and neglecting regular machine maintenance.
-Ensuring proper setup and following maintenance routines can prevent issues like thread jams and poor stitch quality.
+A: Common pitfalls include improper threading, using the wrong stabilizer, and skipping maintenance.
+Correct setup and routine care help prevent thread jams and poor stitch quality.